velck/InterCV/README.md

 InterCV stands for Interactive Curriculum Vitae.
 It is intended to be hosted on a personal domain.

-The project has three aims:
+The project has several aims:
 1. To code a webpage with a decent responsive design.
 2. To learn recursive JavaScript functions that deal with DOM.
 3. To learn the event concept in JavaScript.